signalogic/SigSRF_SDK/mediaTest_readme.md

 src 0xb6ef05cc
 </pre>

-&nbsp;&nbsp;&nbsp;A clean log should contain no preemption warnings, regardless of how many packet/media threads are running, and how long they have been running.
+3\.
+A clean log should contain no preemption warnings, regardless of how many packet/media threads are running, and how long they have been running.

 3. CPU performance is crucial.
 Atom and other low power CPUs are unlikely to provide real-time performance for more than a few packet/media threads.
 Performance specifications published for SigSRF software assume *at minimum* E5-2660 Xeon cores running at 2.2 GHz.